DevExpress-Examples/Grid-for-Blazor---How-to-use-the-DxTagBox-control-as-a-filter-for-a-column-with-multiple-values/README.md

 <!-- default badges end -->
 # Grid for Blazor - How to use the DxTagBox control as a filter for a column with multiple values

-This example demonstrates how to use the [DxTagBox](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTagBox-2) control in the [DxGridDataColumn.FilterRowCellTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridDataColumn.FilterRowCellTemplate) to filter the column by multiple values.
+In this example, we use our [DxTagBox](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTagBox-2) control alongside the DevExpress Blazor Control to filter column data against multiple filter values (DXTagBox is used within the [DxGridDataColumn.FilterRowCellTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridDataColumn.FilterRowCellTemplate)).

 ![image](https://user-images.githubusercontent.com/69251191/180018055-298229e1-745b-46b7-984f-592c7d486e1e.png)

-The main idea is to handle the [DxTagBox](http://docs.devexpress.devx/Blazor/DevExpress.Blazor.DxTagBox-2) [ValuesChanged](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTagBox-2.ValuesChanged) event to set the "context.FilterCriteria" to a custom filter criteria.
-This custom filter criteria is created depending on the selected values of DxTagBox.
+To incorporate this capability in your next Blazor-powered project, you’ll need to handle the [DxTagBox](http://docs.devexpress.devx/Blazor/DevExpress.Blazor.DxTagBox-2) [ValuesChanged](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTagBox-2.ValuesChanged) event (set `context.FilterCriteria` to custom filter criteria).
+Custom filter criteria are created based on values selected within the TagBox control.

 ```razor
 <DxGridDataColumn FieldName="SummaryString" >